Learn without boundaries

 - Comparative Education in Belize.

 Ethnic studies is an increasingly marketable major.
 Students who major in ethnic studies often go on to pursue careers in teaching, social work, and law.
-However, a background in the social, political, and legal status of ethnic groups is useful in many different careers, including psychology, counseling, health care services, journalism, community organizing, and a wide variety of civil service positions in all levels of government.
-As today's employers become increasingly aware of the importance of diversity in the workplace and throughout the world, they are seeking employees who are informed about ethnic diversity and who are able to work effectively with many different minority groups and constituencies.
+However, a background in the social, political, and legal status of ethnic groups is useful in many different careers, including psychology, counseling, health care services, journalism, public history, community organizing, and a wide variety of civil service positions in all levels of government.

-Many students at Cornell complete double majors, and the ethnic studies program is flexible enough to be easily paired with a more traditional major, such as education, political science, psychology, English, economics, history, or sociology
+Many students at Cornell complete double majors, and the ethnic studies program is flexible enough to be easily paired with another major, such as anthropology, education, political science, psychology, history, sociology, economics, or English.
+Cornell also offers a minor in ethnic studies to accommodate students’ desire to study in depth ethnic relations, but who may not have the time needed to fulfill the courses required for a major in the field.